iPhone 13 vs iPhone 11: Should you upgrade?

 In real life, both phones last us about a day of full use, but the iPhone 13 can be pushed with more gaming and video recording and still last that long, while the iPhone 11 would last a bit less.
 The important thing is that you get those battery improvements all across the board, in all three of our different tests.

-On the charger front, Apple "innovated" in the past couple of years by not including a charger or headphones, and this will to carry on with the iPhone 13.
-So yes, while you might have an older charger around, if you want to benefit from fast charging speeds you would need to spend an additional $20 bucks for a fast charger for the iPhone 13.
+On the charger front, Apple "innovated" in the past couple of years by not including a charger or headphones.
+If you want to benefit from fast charging speeds you would need to spend an additional $20 bucks for a fast charger.

 As for charging speeds, the iPhone 13 max charging rate is set at 20W compared to 18W on the iPhone 11, so no big difference.
 Both phones also support wireless charging and any Qi charger will work, but the newer iPhone 13 has MagSafe with magnets inside, so it snaps neatly to compatible chargers to get optimal speeds.
 Also, in terms of wireless charging speeds, you get up to 15W on the iPhone 13, and only up to 7.5W on the iPhone 11.